osam-cologne/archlinux-proaudio/tools/README.md

 triggered by Git pushes / PRs:

 ### Prepare
-This step determines which packages to build based on `git diff`, latest live versions etc. At the end of the CI log for this step you'll see a summary like
+This step determines which packages to build based on latest live versions etc. At the end of the CI log for this step you'll see a summary like
 ```
 Packages to skip: